 Maybe you’ve heard of Acorns.com.
 It’s an app found in the app store, the google play store and at their website, that supposedly saves you money and invests it for you.
 Does it work though?
 Is it worth using to invest?
 After reading this Acorns.com Review, you will know everything in order to answer these questions and more.
-I will be using images from a real account to walk you through Acorns so you can get true inside look!
+I will be using images from a real account to walk you through Acorns so you can get a true inside look!

 What is the Acorns App?

 Acorns is an app found in the Google Play Store and the App Store that claims to invest your spare change.
 The way it does this is by rounding up all purchases that you make using a linked debit or credit card.
 You can link any debit or credit card to Acorns.
 Once linked, you just spend like normal.
 Acorns will use a system known as “round-ups” to round all purchases to the next whole dollar and invest your change.
 If you make a purchase at the store for $14.50, Acorns will round up the purchase to $15.00 and send $.50 to your Acorns account.
-Next you go to the gas station and spend $25.20.
+Next, you go to the gas station and spend $25.20.
 Acorns will round up to $26.00 and send $0.80 to your Acorns account.
-As you continue to make purchases, these micro savings start to add up and grown in your Acorns account.
+As you continue to make purchases, these micro-savings start to add up and grow in your Acorns account.

 Your money doesn’t just sit in the Acorns account though.
 If it did, it would just be a savings account.
 Instead, Acorns also builds you a portfolio of stocks and bonds dependent on your tolerance for risk and invests your money for you similar to having a financial adviser.
 You customize your profile to include your goals and financial situation and Acorns builds your portfolio with a mix of ETFs (Exchange Traded Funds) to ensure it’s diversified in a number of industries.
 These industries are:

 How much in each category is dependent on which risk portfolio you choose.
 It’s very customizable.
 There are five portfolios to choose from: